 Architecture is a collaborative process.
 Simply bringing people together to work collectively with aims beyond self-interest is surely one of mankind’s most significant achievements.
 We help graduates to develop their potential, be it technical craft, digital modelling or cost focused project management, with their range of expertise contributing to the firm’s strength and diversity.
 Alumni from AW feature among the world’s best architecture practices.

 We have a collaborative approach to practice and utilise a “circular workshop” methodology, which means we workshop solutions closely with the client, the consultants, the cost planners and the contractors.
 We seek their feedback to inform decision making, working initially with rough sketches and card models and leaving the beautiful presentations until we have an agreed good solution.

 The normal work method for Architecture Workshop seeks an integrated design approach to all stages of the process, particularly in environmental services with Dave Fullbrook of eCubed Building Workshop and structural engineering with Alistair Cattananch of Dunning Thornton Consultants.
 AW projects generate from a strong response to context and landform.
-Megan Wraight of Wraight + Associates supplements this with her rich enhancement of landscape.
 Most of the buildings exhibited on our website are the result of this collaboration established over the past 20 years.